Yigal/courses-stats-part-2/chapter3.md

   - condition: check_target(commercialBread) == alternative
     incorrectMessage: 'The hypothesis here is that a treatment (commercial for candy) will change preferences, that is an alternative hypothesis'
   - condition: check_target(commercialNull) == nullHyp
     incorrectMessage: 'The hypothesis here is that a treatment (commercial for candy) will not affect preferences, that is a null hypothesis'
+  - condition: check_target(aNeg) == nullHyp
+    incorrectMessage: 'The phenomena is that the patient is having a heart attack, the null hypothesis is that the patient does not have one'
+  - condition: check_target(aPos) == alternative
+    incorrectMessage: 'The phenomena is that the patient is having a heart attack, the alternative hypothesis is that the patient does have one'
 successMessage: "Congratulations" # Message shown when all is correct.
 failureMessage: "Try again!" # Message shown when there are errors (and there is no specific error available).
 isOrdered: false # Should the items in the zones be ordered as in the solution code?